 The quote; “Trust takes years to build, seconds to break and forever to repair” has never been truer.
 If the horse meat in burgers saga taught us anything, it was this.
 Pre-“horse gate”, consumer trust was reported at 69%, immediately after this dropped to 35% and has not yet fully recovered.
 The cost of a food product recall, quoted at £312,000 per incident in 2017, does not begin to reflect the total cost.
 Man-hours, empty shelves, 55% of people said they would switch brands, with 21% saying they would avoid purchasing any brand made by the offending manufacturer.
 In none of the incidents is the actual perpetrator the one losing trust or business.
 Those associated with that business are paying the price.

 What can we do to increase trust?

 Without a doubt, transparency enhances trust in the supply chain.
 Collaboration demonstrates a willingness to build trust.
 But what is transparency?
 Essentially it is making information accessible, sharing the supply chain or supply network with consumers, being clearer about the information you know (and, perhaps more importantly, what you don’t).
 Where you don’t have access to information, how are you mitigating the enhanced risks associated with this?
 Being prepared to share your supply chain vulnerabilities and explain what you are doing to reduce any risks associated with this is critical to growing trust.
 Shorter supply chains should be able to demonstrate managed risks, more complex supply chains will need to be open to identifying risks and sharing mitigation interventions.

 What tools are available to support this?

 Supply chain management tools, such as Greenlight Supplier Management are a great start for understanding the origins of your product.
-Supply chain transparency gives you the opportunity to collaborate with your supply base and quickly action and manage responses to risk.
+Supply chain transparency allows you to collaborate with your supply base and quickly action and manage responses to risk.